Vellym224/Vellym224/README.md

 - 👋 Hi, I’m @Vellym224
-- 👀 I’m interested in coding and automation
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently coding in python
 - 💞️ I’m looking to collaborate on interesting development
 - 📫 How to reach me
 072 560 8634 or velly.vcorporation@gmail.com